din14970/NRR-emd/README.md

 $ jupyter notebook
 ```

+Download the datafile in the jupyter notebook from <https://owncloud.gwdg.de/index.php/s/UFx7wmbbwEiVbB7/download> and put it into the `data` subdirectory.
+Make sure it has the name `sample_data.emd`.

 At the moment there is no easy conda or pip install for this tool as it may be
 integrated into some other tool at some point.